bakkot/simple-chatgpt-ui/README.md

 # simple-chatgpt-ui

-A two-file JS-based UI for interacting with ChatGPT and/or Claude in your browser.
+A two-file JS-based UI for interacting with ChatGPT and/or Claude and/or Gemini in your browser.
 Requires you to supply your own API key(s).

 ![screenshot](./screenshot.png)